PhlexPlexico/G5API/README.md

 # G5API - A Tournament Management API Backend for Get5
 _**Status: Supported.**_

-After the announcement of CS2 I have decided to put this project on support.
 No more features will be actively developed, but supoprt will still be given if you need assistance in setting things up.
 Pull Requests are always welcome and will be reviewed!

+With the recent developments of Counter-Strike Sharp, there are a few plugins which have graciously added support for G5API.
+Huge thanks to [MatchZy](https://shobhit-pathak.github.io/MatchZy/) and [PugSharp](https://github.com/Lan2Play/PugSharp) for adding support to this project.

 G5API is a replacement for the get5-webpanel.
 This is the backend only, as it will allow the plugin to interface with a database, Steam OAuth, Local Logins, and API Keys, as well as make various calls to functionality that is seen in the [get5-web](https://github.com/phlexplexico/get5-web).